Critical embeddings: Preliminaries

-The proof of this theorem can be found as Lemma~15.51 in \cite{Jech:ST2003}.
-We call such $M$ a \textit{symmetric extension} of $V$.
-We have a forcing relation, $\forces^\HS$, defined by relativising $\forces$ to the class $\HS_\sF$, which satisfies the usual theorems of forcing, as well as a version of The Symmetry Lemma when $\pi\in\sG$.
+We call such an intermediate model a \emph{symmetric extension} of $V$.
+We have a forcing relation, $\forces^\HS$, defined by relativising $\forces$ to the class $\HS_\sF$, which satisfies the Forcing Theorem,\footnote{Namely, something is true if and only if some condition in the generic forces it to be true.} as well as a version of The Symmetry Lemma when $\pi\in\sG$.

-The study of symmetric extensions may of interest to the readers, and we suggest \cite{Usuba:LS} and \cite{Usuba:GeologySym} as starting points, as well as \cite{Karagila:2019} for a generalised framework for iterations and extensions of the basic technique.
+The study of symmetric extensions may be of interest to the readers.
+We suggest \cite{Usuba:LS,Usuba:GeologySym,KS:KWP} as starting points, as well as \cite{Karagila:2019} and \cite{KS:Sym}, for a generalised framework for iterations and extensions of the basic technique.